o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/transform-scale.md

 ---
+linkTitle: Scale to device
 description: ' Use the Scale to Device setting in the UI Editor to scale game UIs to different resolutions in Open 3D Engine. '
 title: Scale to Device
+weight: 330
 ---

 The **Scale to Device** property helps build game UIs that can display on multiple screen resolutions.
 You can preview your canvas at different resolutions in the UI Editor in **Preview Mode**.